sourcegraph/handbook/content/departments/engineering/design/wildcard_design_system/using-components.md

   - A clear verbal description of why a new component is needed
 - @ mention a frontend engineer in the Figma file to request the addition to the component system.
 Engineering will approve, requests changes, or request that the designer uses an existing component
 - @ mention a designer and request a review
 - Create a GitHub issue for the component.
-Designers should use the Github issue template, labeled "Propose a new Wildcard component".
+Designers should use the GitHub issue template, labeled "Propose a new Wildcard component".
 - When the GitHub issue is complete:
   - Remove the '\_' from the component name
   - Add the component to the Figma component system